Skip to Content

 St. Joseph police officers, 911 dispatchers in line for salary increases

-Monday's City Council agenda includes two amended agreements for first reading with the Fraternal Order of Police, Lodge #3, as well as the Emergency Communication Operators, Lodge #1, which represents the City’s communication operator classifications and 911 dispatchers.
+Monday's City Council meeting featured two amended contract agreements for first reading with the Fraternal Order of Police, Lodge #3, as well as the Emergency Communication Operators, Lodge #1, which represents the City’s communication operator classifications and 911 dispatchers.

-If approved, the City will appropriate $450,000 in Police Sales Tax funds to implement a 6% salary increase for the St. Joseph Police Department retroactive to June 30, 2025.
+The agreement with FOP will see the city appropriate $450,000 in Police Sales Tax funds to implement a 6% salary increase for the St. Joseph Police Department retroactive to June 30, 2025.
 The agreement also includes a 4% salary increase for fiscal years 2026-27 and 2027-28, with a minimum adjustment of 2.5%.

 The FOP Lodge #3 represents commissioned police officers, detectives, and sergeants for the purpose of collective bargaining.